TYPO3-Initiatives/structured-content/Documentation/ContentBlocks/FAQ.md

 To be answered.

-## How can fields be groped to palettes?
+## How can fields be grouped to palettes?

 To be answered.